 Child Arrangements at Christmas

-We know that Christmas is not a happy time that everyone.
+We know that Christmas is not a happy time for everyone.
 Indeed it can be very lonely and depressing.
 Some parents are for various reasons unable to spend time with their children on the main days of the Christmas holiday or even at all.

 Family disputes in the run-up to Christmas